For detailed information on our location and all the facilities available including wheelchair access please download

 There many opportunities for photography, from simple snaps to that perfect shot of interesting animal behaviour.
 We welcome photographers and ask that your activities do not restrict the view of our animals for other visitors, or encroach on their enjoyment of the Centre.
 If you are a keen amateur photographer, you might like to try one of our Photography Days, which include access inside selected enclosures and take place when we are closed to the public.

 Pip's Corner Children's Activity Area

 Our wildlife themed activity area allows young children to let off some steam, with activities such as building a heron's nest, exploring an underground badger sett, climbing up and sliding down an otter bank, testing their 'red squirrel skills' and more.
 The activities are suitable for children aged 3 to 6.
-This area is open during the high season only.
+Pip's Corner is open during the high season only and is currently closed.